ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

-As I repeatedly write above, it is a *systematic* approach to building companies and technologies to solve audacious problems.
+As I repeatedly write above, it is a *systematic* approach to building companies and technologies to solve audacious problems, independent from Elon Musk.

 &nbsp;&nbsp;

 The following is a crude breakup of the approach:
 1. Identify technical domain with high impact to society
 2. Thorough research of domain and existing companies